dzkb/whisper-dc/README.md

 - Run the code: `python main.py`

 The bot reacts to discord messages that have an audio attachment with .ogg extension.

+# Configuration

+The bot supports the following environment variables:

+- `DISCORD_TOKEN` (required) - the token used to authenticate the bot
+- `MODEL_NAME` - the name of the model to be loaded by `faster-whisper` from Hugging Face Hub.
+Refer to the original repository to learn more about available pre-trained models.
+Default: `large-v3`
+- `LANGUAGE` - the language for which transcription should be done.
+If not set, the language is detected for each transcription.

+Currently, the model is configured to run on the CPU.
+For CUDA-enabled deployments, refer to the original `faster-whisper` repository.